Gravity in ORT#

 3.8* |

-* The observed values for Venus, Earth, and Mars also include gravitational influences from other planets; the relativistic contribution is smallest for these planets.
+* Observed values also include gravitational influences from other planets.

 # Orbital precession of Mercury